 The ‘paperless arrest’ and why it is controversial

 The ‘paperless arrest’ was introduced into the PA Act by the Police Administration Amendment Act 2014 (NT) to allow a person who has committed a minor offence to be detained and released with an infringement notice ‘as opposed to requiring that the person be charged and have those charges heard by a court’.
 In Parliament the NT Attorney-General described the release of a person with an infringement notice as a tool for promoting ‘further flexibility and efficiency’ in policing work, by avoiding the need for police to prepare the necessary paperwork for a court to consider the charges.
 Alternatively, following detention, police may release a person unconditionally, release a person on bail or bring a person before a court.
+It’s only if the arrest was on paper, that a prisoner would be able to look at companies that can issue Santa Ana Bail Bonds or other states and counties to help aid them with the bail amount.
 The NT Attorney-General characterised the system of ‘paperless arrests’ as a ‘form of catch and release’.
 He said that the system would operate to ‘de-escalate social order situations or potential situations of public disorder before they escalate into major incidents’.

 Since their introduction, the disproportionate application and effect of the arrest and detention powers on Indigenous people in the NT has been alarming.
 The ‘paperless arrest’ was used over 700 times in the first quarter of 2015, and two thirds to three quarters of those detained during this period were Indigenous.
 One Indigenous person has died in police custody while detained under the provisions.
 The NT Coroner has criticised the ‘paperless arrest’ system as ‘manifestly unfair’ in targeting Indigenous people, calling for its repeal.